 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Coordination: Adjusting actions in relation to others’ actions.

 - Outpatient Therapist

-Job Outlook for Substance Abuse Social Workers
+Is There Job Demand for Substance Abuse Social Workers?

 In the United States, there were 123,900 jobs for Substance Abuse Social Worker in 2016.
 New jobs are being produced at a rate of 19.4% which is above the national average.
 The Bureau of Labor Statistics predicts 24,000 new jobs for Substance Abuse Social Worker by 2026.
 There will be an estimated 15,900 positions for Substance Abuse Social Worker per year.

 The states with the most job growth for Substance Abuse Social Worker are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Maine, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.

 Substance Abuse Social Worker Salary

 The average yearly salary of a Substance Abuse Social Worker ranges between $28,310 and $78,910.